tiprankstipranks

 Employment / Personnel - Risk 1

-Tight labor market and loss of key personnel may negatively impact our operations and operating results.
+Tight labor market, loss of key personnel, or inability for our workforce to scale as business evolves may negatively impact our operations and operating results.

 Labor shortages may affect our ability to hire and retain employees.
-The success of our business depends on our ability to recruit and retain our theatre staff.
+The success of our business depends on our ability to recruit and retain our theater staff.
 Without proper staffing, wait times to buy tickets and concessions may be extended and operating hours may be reduced.
 These conditions could result in a poor guest experience, which could adversely affect future attendance.
 We could face similar challenges with respect to retaining corporate employees.
 Losing the services of one or more senior executives, or other key personnel, could adversely affect our ability to execute our business strategies and could have an adverse effect on our business, financial condition, and results of operations, especially if we were unable to timely employ a qualified replacement.
-Labor shortages could also result in rising wages, affecting our profits.
+Labor shortages could also result in rising wages, affecting our results of operations.
+We have historically relied on a lean workforce model.
+To the extent our employees are unable to sustain productivity levels or scale as our business evolves or grows, we may be required to expand our workforce, which could negatively impact our results of operations.

 Supply Chain2 | 6.5%